PopovicAna/Dynamic-Network-Visualisation/README.md

 ## Acknowledgements

-This project is part of a Australian Research Council grant (number.)
+This project is part of a Australian Research Council grant (LP160100352)

 This application would not be possible without key packages by other authors in the R community.